OpenSecuritySummit/oss2018/content/participant/certdev/avi-douglen.md

   - A seat at the table
   - Adding Privacy by Design in Secure Application Development
   - Crossing the river by feeling the stones
+  - Women in Cyber-security: improving the gender balance

 ---